dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 {{< callout type="info" >}}
 The additional raw and endraw escape tags are needed as backstage uses the same replacement mechanism than github actions.
-We use them as a workaround to avoid the substitution by the backstage
+We use them as a workaround to avoid the substitution by the backstage templating engine as we want to use the secrets from the repository in the github actions workflow.
 {{< /callout >}}

 ### 7.4 Create Documentation Setup

-Create a folder for the documentation and a `mkdocs.yml` file in `confluent-self-service-templates/environment-template/content/docs`:
+Create a folder for the documentation under `confluent-self-service-templates/environment-template/content/docs` and a `mkdocs.yml` file in that folder:

 ```bash
 mkdir -p confluent-self-service-templates/environment-template/content/docs
 touch confluent-self-service-templates/environment-template/content/docs/mkdocs.yml
 ```

+Add following content to the `mkdocs.yml` file:

 ```yaml {filename="confluent-self-service-templates/environment-template/content/docs/mkdocs.yml"}
 site_name: 'Confluent Cloud Environment'